ProfessorNova/SPH-CUDA/README.md

 4. **Interaction**:
    - Mouse input is processed by specific kernels in `kernels.cu` (push or swirl forces).
    - Boundary conditions prevent particles from leaving the domain.

-## Build and Run Instructions

-### Prerequisites

-- A CUDA-capable GPU with the NVIDIA driver installed.
-- NVIDIA CUDA Toolkit (tested with 12.8)
-- CMake (3.30 or higher)
-- Build tools (e.g., Visual Studio, GCC, etc.)

-### Steps

-1. Clone the repository and navigate into it.
-2. Create a build directory and run CMake:
-   mkdir build && cd build
-   cmake ..
-3. Build the project:
-   cmake --build .
-4. Run the generated executable:
-   .\Debug\SPH_CUDA

-## Future Improvements

-- **Performance Optimization**: Investigate better data structures or optimization techniques for neighbor searches.
-- **Extended Physics**: Add surface tension or more complex boundary conditions.
-- **Interactive UI**: Implement on-screen controls to change simulation parameters in real time.
-- **Multi-Platform Support**: Ensure compatibility with various operating systems and compilers.

-By focusing on modular design, this project demonstrates how to integrate CUDA-based physics with raylib for real-time rendering, allowing for a straightforward approach to exploring fluid dynamics through particle-based methods.